Verstappen takes stunning pole position for Abu Dhabi GP - WHIZ News

 “We don’t really know why we struggled, it was a surprise for sure,” said Ricciardo, who has two podium finishes this season.
 “There is frustration that we could not do any better.”

-Racing Point driver Sergio Perez starts his last race from a lowly 15th.
+Racing Point driver Sergio Perez starts what could be his last F1 race from a lowly 15th.

 The popular Mexican driver won last Sunday’s dramatic Sakhir GP in Bahrain for the first win of his career and 10th podium finish.
 But he does not have a seat for next year after being replaced by Vettel, when Racing Point is renamed Aston Martin following a takeover.